eman-alatawi/FavOne-BackEnd/README.md

 ## Planning Story
-From Day-1 start choosing the idea and decide the name, design the ERD, wireframes and create the apps, repos.
+From Day-1 start choosing the idea and decide the name, design the ERD, Wireframes and create the Apps, Repos.
+Continue by creating one Model/Controller in the back-end and check it with the Postman then go and design the related components in the front-end.
+For each 2 days there is a complete feature in the front-end with design and styles and the back-end functionality.

 ### Technologies Used